 Coronavirus (COVID-19) and travel: The situation around the world is changing dramatically.
 Various governments have changed their travel warnings to restrict travel during this time.
 To understand how this may impact cover under your policy, please go to our FAQs and select your country of residence.

 For the latest travel warnings and alerts around the world, read about lockdowns and border restrictions.

-One of the "safest" Caribbean nations, but there's still good reason to lock up your valuables.
+This is one of the safest Caribbean nations, but there's still good reason to lock up your valuables and watch your back.

-You may have read about violent robbery and murder on the main island Antigua, and yes there have been a few incidents, but attacks on tourists are extremely rare.
-The violence is usually among locals.
+You may have read about violent robbery and murder on the main island Antigua, but attacks on tourists are extremely rare.

-Antigua and Barbuda has some beautiful isolated beaches if you want to escape the touristy ones which the masses from the cruise ships like to hit up however best to visit these in a group rather than on your own.
+Antigua and Barbuda has some beautiful isolated beaches (Carlisle Bay, Darkwood Beach, Coco Bay – to name a few) if you want to escape the crowded ones which the masses from the cruise ships like to hit up, however, it's best to visit isolated beaches in a group rather than on your own.

 You can buy at home or while traveling, and claim online from anywhere in the world.
 With 150+ adventure activities covered and 24/7 emergency assistance.

 From bad hair braiding vendors to the famous soccer team donation rip off, here are the top tourist scams to avoid in Antigua and Barbuda.